lorand-ffxi/HealBot/readme.md

 target.

 --------------------------------------------------------------------------------

+### IPC (Inter-Process Communication)

+HealBot now supports IPC between multiple instances of Windower running on the same computer when both characters have HealBot loaded!
+This means that HealBot will now be even better at detecting the buffs/debuffs that are active for characters on the same computer!

+Only the healer's HealBot needs to be on - the non-healer just needs to have HealBot loaded to be able to tell the healer's instance about its active buffs and debuffs.

+### Settings

 If you have the shortcuts addon installed, your aliases.xml file from that addon will be loaded, and those aliases will be available for use when specifying